nuagesdencre/CI_DataCentric/README.md

 ## Acknowledgements

-I thank my friends and family who visited Amphora, posted entries, tried to break the website and gave me feedback.
+I thank my friends and family who visited Amphora, posted entries, tried to 'break' the website and gave me feedback.
 Once again, my mentor provided pointers, constructive criticism and advice that led me in the right direction.
  #### Thank you!
  ###